Laos 1994 "Dinosaurs of Laos"

 The Illustrated Encyclopedia of Dinosaurs by David Norman, illustrated by John Sibbick The Illustrated Encyclopedia of Dinosaurs by David Norman, illustrated by John Sibbick Theropd dinosaur on stamp of Laos 1994

-Segnosaurus on illustration of John Sibbick.
+Segnosaurus in an illustration drawn by John Sibbick.

 The image is from chasmosaurs.blogspot.com